 Maths and Computing 2

 Manufacturing Technology 2

-Stage 2 Optional Course Employability 2 Stage 3 In Stage 3 MEng students undertake a major group project.
+Stage 2 Optional Course Employability 2 Stage 3 Students undertake a major group project.
 Additional industry-focussed project activities are supported by a number of external collaborators.
 Engineering science subjects focus on materials and manufacturing.

 Design Project 3M